National parliaments of the European Union: Defence policy

 As the Western European Union (WEU) was integrated into the European Union's Common Security and Defence Policy, the European Parliament took on a greater role.
 However, the Assembly of the Western European Union was retained to hold members to account for military missions.
-With the European Parliament not see as sufficient to take over this role, there was some desire to see the WEU's Assembly retained, rather than abolished as the European Parliament wished.
+With the European Parliament not seen as sufficient to take over this role, there was some desire to see the WEU's Assembly retained, rather than abolished as the European Parliament wished.
 However, with the closure of the WEU (and its assembly) in 2010, there were proposals to ensure that EU cooperation between national parliaments took over its role informally through regular meetings of defence-interested national MPs.
-The Lisbon Treaty calls for COSAC to establish a body to scrutinise European foreign and defence policy; however no agreement has been reached.
+The Lisbon Treaty calls for COSAC to establish a body to scrutinise European foreign and defence policy; this has taken the form of the Inter-Parliamentary Conference for the Common Foreign and Security Policy and the Common Security and Defence Policy.

 Differences

 There are a number of differences between the national parliaments of member states, owing to the various historical development of each country.
 15 states have unicameral parliaments, with the remainders choosing bicameral systems.

 Unicameral or lower houses are always directly elected, whereas an upper house may be directly elected (e.g. the Senate of Poland); or indirectly elected, for example, by regional legislatures (e.g. the Federal Council of Austria); or non-elected, but representing certain interest groups (e.g. the National Council of Slovenia).

 Furthermore, most states are Parliamentary democracies, hence the executive is drawn from the Parliament.
 However, in some cases a more presidential system is followed and hence there are separate elections for the head of government and the Parliament, leading to greater discontinuity, yet more independence, between the two branches of government.
 However, only Cyprus follows a fully presidential system, with France following a semi-presidential system.